cristianoliveira/awesome4girls/api/spec/fixtures/README.md

   - [RailsGirls](http://railsgirls.com/)

-  **Description:** Multinacional community to give tools for girls and women to build their ideas.
+  **Description:** Multinational community to give tools for girls and women to build their ideas.

   - [RailsGirls Summer of Code](http://railsgirlssummerofcode.org/)